+The Central African Republic is a fragile state in a prolonged crisis, exacerbated over the past two years.
+It is now in a political transitional phase, politically guaranteed by regional partners, the African Union (AU) and the United Nations (UN), with strong support from the European Union (EU) and other international partners.
 Relations between the EU and the Central African Republic are based on a regular political dialogue under the Cotonou Agreement.
-The European Union (EU) is a key partner of the Central African Republic and the country's main donor.
+The EU is a key partner of the Central African Republic (CAR) and is the country's main donor.

-The CAR, a post-conflict country, faces a daunting mix of governance, economic, social, and humanitarian as well as of security challenges.
+The CAR faces a daunting mix of governance, economic, social, and humanitarian as well as of security challenges.
 Thus, the EU is committed in many critical areas to support long-term socio-economic recovery, in the framework a comprehensive state- and peacebuilding agenda, and to help build a more stable country.

 Forestry governance – a FLEGT voluntary partnership agreement with the EU entered into force on 1 July 2012, and CAR authorities are currently finalising a scheme for legally-certified timber exports to Europe.

 Extractive industries – CAR joined the Kimberley Process (KP) from its beginnings in 2003.

 In May 2013, due to the coup d’état and the worsening security situation, the KP decided to temporarily suspend introducing diamonds from CAR into the legitimate trade.
 The KP Plenary in China, in November 2014, took note of the progress made by CAR on implementation of its Work Plan and roadmap, for addressing issues of non-compliance with minimum standards and strengthening the internal control system.

 CAR was declared compliant with the Extractive Industries Transparency Initiative (EITI) in 2011.
 However, in April 2013, the EITI Board decided to temporarily suspend the CAR’s status as EITI Compliant, due to the political instability.